gumslone/GumCP/README.md

 **If your Raspberry Pi is accessible from internet**, you should tell the bots and spiders like googlebot not to crawl the pages of GumCP and exclude GumCP from search results with a robots.txt file.
-Just create a file **robots.txt** place it in the webroot of your raspberry pi (usually its /var/www/html/) and define in the robots.txt the parts of web content whch shouldn't be crawled like this:
+Just create a file **robots.txt**, place it in the webroot of your raspberry pi (usually its /var/www/html/) and define in the robots.txt the parts of web content which shouldn't be crawled like this:

 ```
 User-agent: *